hackedbyagirl/RAD/README.md

 - VPN solution for secure connection between the Mini PC and EC2 instances

 ## Getting Started
+1. Generate Offensive AWS AMI Base Images
-### 1. Setup AWS EC2 instances
+2. Setup and Deploy AWS EC2 instances
-Create and configure two EC2 instances (Kali Linux and Windows) utilizing [Eris](https://github.com/hackedbyagirl/Eris) or the AWS Management Console.

-*Note:* Make sure to allow SSH and RDP connections, respectively, in your AWS security groups and EC2 Instances.

-### 2. Install necessary tools
-Install required penetration testing tools on both Kali Linux and Windows instances.
-It is important to note that if you go the AWS Management Console route, this will have to be done manually, however, this step is addressed by the [Eris](https://github.com/hackedbyagirl/Eris) tool.

-### 3. Configure VPN
+### 1. Generate Offensive AWS AMI Base Images
+Utilizing [Eris](https://github.com/hackedbyagirl/Eris), a specialized tool designed for creating Offensive Amazon Machine Images (AMIs), create two base images: one for Kali Linux and another for Windows.
+These AMIs will come pre-equipped with the necessary penetration testing and red teaming tools for both systems.
+Once the AMIs are ready, they can be seamlessly deployed as AWS EC2 instances.

+If you would like to add additional features, you can manually adjust the EC2 Instance after it has been deployed or edit the configuration of each box using `Eris`.
+These additional features may include:
+- Additional offensive tools
-Set up VPN connections on both instances to allow secure connections from the RAD platform.
-You can use AWS VPN Gateway or the built-in VPN capabilities of Kali and Windows.
+- VPN connections on both instances to allow secure connections from the RAD platform (You can use AWS VPN Gateway or the built-in VPN capabilities of Kali and Windows.)

+> *Note*: The builder does *not* manage AMIs.
+Once it creates an AMI and stores it in your account, it is up to you to use, delete, etc. the AMI.
+(Ex: Terraform)

+### 2. Setup and Deploy AWS EC2 instances
+Utilizing [Eris-deploy](https://github.com/hackedbyagirl/Eris-deploy), a specialized tool designed for deploying the Amazon Machine Images (AMIs) created above, to EC2 Instances.
+This tool will allow you to setup permissions such as SSH and RDP connections, respectively, in your AWS security groups and EC2 Instances and ensure a secure connection to your Mini PC device.

 ### 4. Set up the RAD Platform
 Configure the Mini PC to establish VPN connections with the EC2 instances whenever it's connected to a network.